 Brenda Christy, Subcommittee Chair, Virginia Department of Forensic Science

-Thomas (Rusty) White, Subcommittee Vice Chair, Texas DPS Crime Laboratory
+Thomas (Rusty) White, Subcommittee Co-Vice Chair, Texas DPS Crime Laboratory

 Douglas Byron, Forensic & Scientific Testing, Inc.

 Ryan Campbell, St. Louis County Police Crime Laboratory

 Erika Chen, New York Police Department Laboratory (Terminology Task Group representative)

 Jason Chin, University of Sydney, AU Affiliate (Human Factors Task Group affiliate)

 Michelle Clarke, Bureau of Alcohol, Tobacco, Firearms, and Explosives

 Andrew Cohen, University of Massachusetts, Amherst (Human Factors Task Group representative)